 - Spread most of the cinnamon butter mixture over the surface of the dough, leaving about a 1/2" gap along the edges to ensure your dough sticks together and the cinnamon doesn't run out.

-- Place the shaped dough into a floured banneton or parchment-lined bowl, and place back into the proofing box for 2-3 hours if you want to bake today, or place in the fridge to cold ferment for 6-24 hours.
+- Place the shaped dough into a banneton, floured with rice flour, or banneton alternative, and cover.
+Allow the dough to rest at room temperature 4-5 hours to bake today, or place in the fridge to cold ferment for 6-24 hours.

 Bake: